What is vein disease?

 - Soreness or “tired” or “restless” legs, especially in the calf muscles.

-If you experience these symptoms, your physician can quickly and easily perform a test to determine if you have vein disease.
+If you experience these symptoms, your physician at Nevada Vein and Vascular can quickly and easily perform a test to determine if you have vein disease.

 Spider veins are the small, thread-like colored veins that are most often seen on the surface of the skin.
 While many people seek treatment for spider veins for cosmetic reasons, spider veins also can result in substantial discomfort requiring therapy.